NMFO: First and foremost, why don't you tell us a little about yourself?

 They're quick cycles, episodic stuff.
 It happens fast.
 We frequently need to get episodes done.
 We're lucky when we have a month and a half.
 Oftentimes, it's more like three weeks.

 AE: Crafty Apes is a full-service visual FX studio.
 We have branch offices in multiple production hubs, including New Mexico.
-We have California, Vancouver, New Mexico, Baton Rouge, Atlanta, Montreal, and New York.
+We have California, Vancouver, Baton Rouge, Atlanta, Montreal, and New York.
 And then we have a London office that's also starting now.

 NMFO: And why Albuquerque?